jtlimo/unnatended-test/README.md

 $ cd <project_folder>
 $ sh start.sh
 ```
-* Open the browser on `localhost:3000`

-You will see in your terminal something like that:
+>You will see in your terminal something like that:

 ![Alt text](./assets/start-server.png?raw=true "Initializing the server")

+>And now open the browser on `localhost:3000`